linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/Lecture Notes/Lecture 16 How Much Should a Firm Borrow Part I.md

 - How do we obtain market values?

-○ Utilize Financial Statement values for working capital, long-term debt and other liabilities
+- Utilize Financial Statement values for working capital, long-term debt and other liabilities
-$\circ$  Add estimated PV of tax shield to Assets
+- Add estimated PV of tax shield to Assets
-○ Utilize market value of equity to value assets not included in book value on the balance sheet, e.g., brand name, customer relationships, and research and development
+- Utilize market value of equity to value assets not included in book value on the balance sheet, e.g., brand name, customer relationships, and research and development

 - Stock Price X number of shares = market value of equity